ManifoldScholar/manifold-docusaurus/docs/projects/customizing/general.md

 If you enable or enforce standalone mode on a project but don’t see a top bar on your project, check that the `Top Bar Text` and `Top Bar URL` fields (described below) are filled in.
 Or, if the project is intended to follow the default instance top bar theme, check the <a href="/docs/customizing/settings/theme.html#instance-header">Theme Settings page</a> to see that Top Bar Display Mode is not set to <code>Disabled</code>.

 :::note
-<strong>Note</strong>.
 Regardless of how many projects are set for Standalone Mode, the standard Manifold library page will still exist.
 Further, if a reader navigates to an instance’s library page (by happenstance or by entering it into the URL bar) they will be able to see all the projects on the instance—excepting those in <a href="/docs/projects/customizing/general.html#draft-mode">Draft Mode</a> or those where Standalone Mode is enforced (so long as they aren’t also part of a project collection).
 To Disable Library Views entirely, see the <a href="/docs/customizing/settings/general.html#disable-library">General instance settings</a>.
 :::

-<a name="top-bar"></a>

 ### Top Bar Text